 Adding a molar excess of insert can increase the chances of ligation, depending on the insert size, so it is often advisable to try a few vector:insert ratios.
 You can get more info on how ligation works here.

-After ligation, the reaction mixed is transformed into competent E.coli.
+After ligation, competent E.coli is transformed with the the reaction mix.
 The fact that E.coli can be efficiently transformed by circular, but not linear, DNA is the basis for determining whether a ligation has been successful.
 The number of colonies obtained from transformation with covalently-closed, circular DNA depends on the competency of the cells and the amount of DNA present.
-Assuming we use the same competent cell prep for our ligation and controls, the number of colonies formed will be dependent on the amount covalently-closed DNA we have in each reaction i.e. how successful the ligation has been.
+Assuming we use the same competent cell prep for our ligation and controls, the number of colonies formed will be dependent on the amount covalently-closed DNA we have in each reaction (i.e. how successful the ligation has been).

 And now onto the controls.
-To orientate you, here is a summary of the controls I am about to explain:
+To orientate you, below is a summary of the controls we will focus on:

 The vector preparation is a crucial part of the cloning procedure.
-If even a small amount of undigested vector carries through into the ligation, this will be transformed efficiently and will give colonies.
-These colonies harboring non-insert-containing vector are called “background” colonies.
+If even a small amount of undigested vector carries through into the ligation, this will be transformed efficiently and will produce colonies.
+Colonies harboring non-insert-containing vector are called “background” colonies.
 More information on preparing vectors to reduce background colonies can be found here.

 Another source of background is re-ligation of the vector.
 If the linear vector has compatible ends (e.g. blunt ends, or compatible sticky ends), then the ligase will efficiently join them to create circular, transformable DNA which will result in background colonies.
 A phosphatase treatment will reduce the possibility of re-ligation and reduce background, but it is often not perfect.

 Whatever the source, it is vitally important to know how much background there is in a ligation reaction.
-To determine the amount of background, a parallel ligation reaction should be set up, with the insert replaced by water, this is control 1.
-Any colonies formed from transformation of this control will be the result of undigested or re-ligated vector and subtracting the number of colonies formed from this control from the number of colonies formed from the ligation will give an idea of whether the ligation reaction has been successful.
-The ideal scenario is that there are few or no colonies in the control and tens, hundreds or thousands in the ligation.
+To determine the amount of background, a parallel ligation reaction should be set up, with the insert replaced by water.
+This is control 1.
+Any colonies formed from transformation of this control will be the result of undigested or re-ligated vector, and subtracting the number of colonies formed from this control from the number of colonies formed from the ligation will give an idea of whether the ligation reaction has been successful.
+The ideal scenario is that there are few or no colonies on the control plate and tens, hundreds, or thousands of colonies on the ligation plate.

 If your ligations are going well, control 1 is sufficient.
-However, if you are experiencing problems, the rest of the controls I describe here will help you pinpoint their source.
+However, if you are experiencing problems, the controls described below will help you pinpoint the source.
 Control 2 is similar to control 1, but without the ligase.
 Colonies formed from transformation of control 2 can only be the result of undigested vector, not vector re-ligation, since there is no ligase present.
 If you are obtaining a high number of background colonies, comparing controls 1 and 2 will allow you to determine whether the problem is due to undigested vector or vector re-ligation.

 The other side of the coin as that you get very few, or no, colonies.
-This could be because of problems with the competent cells or transformation procedure, use of the wrong antibiotic or problems with the ligation reaction, such as poor ligase activity.
+This could be because of issues with the competent cells or transformation procedure, use of the wrong antibiotic, or problems with the ligation reaction, such as poor ligase activity.
 The remaining controls allow you to distinguish between these possibilities.

 For control 4, you need to prepare ahead.
-Take a reasonable amount, say a microgram, of any vector and digest with a single enzyme then run on a gel and isolate the band.
+Take a reasonable amount (1 microgram) of any vector, digest with a single enzyme, then run on a gel, and isolate the band.
 This can now be used to test whether your ligase is working properly.
-Run a ligation reaction with this vector plus and minus ligase, then transform.
+Run a ligation reaction with this vector plus and minus ligase, then transform your competent cells.
 Compare the number of colonies on the two plates.
-If the ligase-containing reaction has significantly more colonies (at least 5-10x) than the ligase minus plate, then the ligase is likely to be working fine.
+If the ligase-containing reaction has significantly more colonies (at least 5-10x) than the ligase minus plate, then the ligase is likely working.
 If not, the ligase may be a problem.
 Beware with this control though – the problem could still be in your vector prep!
 The best approach is to make up a large batch of the digested vector then validate it with fresh ligase.
 When you know the vector prep is good you can then use it to check future ligase batches.